diBuonumore/Different-projects/README.md

 #Project 2 - logo

 My friend asked me if I could make a logo for his dad's photo booth.
 He wanted two versions (only outlines and filled with colour).
-The text should be: "Magiczne chwile" (Magical moments).
+The text had to be: "Magiczne chwile" (Magical moments).

 Tools: Autocad